ICIJ/eslint-config/README.md

 To install the config, run:
 ```
-yarn add -D eslint-config-icij
+yarn add -D @icij/eslint-config
 ```

 In the projects `package.json` file, add:
 ```
 "eslintConfig": {
-  "extends": ["icij"]
+  "extends": ["@icij/eslint-config"]
 }
 ```

-Alternatively, you can add in an `.eslintrc` file:
+Alternatively, you can add if you use an `.eslintrc` file:
 ```
 {
-  "extends": ["icij"]
+  "extends": ["@icij/eslint-config"]
 }
 ```

 ## 3. Run the package

 You can add scripts in the projects `package.json` to lint and fix:
 ```
 "scripts": {